Step 1. Is this the right certification for you?

 - Will identify, collect, analyze, and manage various types of data to minimize failures and improve performance, and will use failure analysis, FRACAS, and other types of root cause analysis in support of reliability.

 Each certification candidate is required to pass a written examination that consists of multiple choice questions that measure comprehension of the Body of Knowledge.
-The Reliability Engineer examination is a one-part, 150-question, four-hour exam and is offered in English.
+The CRE examination is a one-part, 165-question*, four and a half hour exam.